HubSpot/cms-js-building-block-examples/docs/reference.md

 You can use [`styled-components`](https://styled-components.com) in your project by doing the following:

 - Add a `dependency` on `styled-components` to your `package.json`
-- Create a registry component using the styled-components [server side rendering](https://styled-components.com/docs/advanced#server-side-rendering) API along with [`useServerInsertedHtml()`](#useserverinsertedhtml) and wrap the components you intend to style in it.
+- Create a registry component using the styled-components [server side rendering](https://styled-components.com/docs/advanced#server-side-rendering) API along with [`useInlineHeadAsset()`](#useInlineHeadAsset) and wrap the components you intend to style in it.
 The example includes a `StyledComponentsRegistry.jsx` you can use.
 - For each Island usage, you must wrap each subtree in a registry to capture styles when rendering on the server.
 To make this easier you may use the `Wrapper` prop on the `Island` component to wrap the contents without needing to edit the island components themselves.
 Note that when using the `Wrapper` prop **you must import the component passed with a `?client` suffix** to make sure it can be bundled for the client.
 This prop also lets you configure this once by replacing all instances of `<Island />` with a `<StyledIsland />` that looks something like:

 ```javascript